-The hard drive(HD) speed is only important when NT is initially loading saved historical market data from the HD into memory.
+The hard drive(HD) speed is only important when NT is initially loading historical market data from the HD into memory.
 This occurs when NT is starting up and when a Workspace is opening for the first time.
 The one exception to this is if you have data recording enabled in the Options menu.
-Extreme high volume days in combination with many instruments open can generate more data than a typical HDD can keep up with.
+Extreme high volume days in combination with many instruments open may generate more data than a slow HDD can keep up with.

-There are two types of HD’s, Hard Disk Drives (HDD) and Solid State Drives (SSD).
-SSD’s range from being 50 to 250 times faster than HDD’s, but the cost is significantly higher.
+There are two types of HD's, Hard Disk Drives (HDD) and Solid State Drives (SSD).
+SSD's range from being 50 to 250 times faster than HDD's, but the cost is significantly higher.
 As prices for SSD's drop, the cost becomes less of a concern and should become standard for a trading computer.

-In conclusion, an SSD is nice to have, but the “bang for the dollar” is limited to the historical data loading phase.
-It is not really helpful after a chart is loaded and running on real-time data, because that occurs in memory(RAM) not the HD.
+In conclusion, an SSD is extremely nice to have, but the "bang for the dollar" is limited to the historical data loading phase.
+The HD is not really helpful after a chart is loaded and running on real-time data, because that occurs in memory(RAM) not the HD.